Priest of Love: Plot

 At the start of the Great War in 1914, Lawrence and his new wife Frieda are living a bohemian life in rural Cornwall.
 There is great hostility towards Frieda because she is a German, and Lawrence feels persecuted by the authorities, who claim his books are obscene.
 A year later on 13 November 1915, 1,011 copies of his book The Rainbow were seized for obscenity by the censor Herbert G. Muskett and burnt in front of the Royal Exchange in the city of London.
+At the same time, following the invitation of the wealthy American art patroness Mabel Dodge Luhan, Lawrence, Frieda and their loyal friend, the Hon.
+Dorothy Brett, leave for New Mexico.
+There, Lawrence reluctantly accepts an old ranch from Mabel in exchange for the manuscript of Sons and Lovers, while Brett continues to work on her painting and typing out Lawrence’s novels.

-At the invitation of Mabel Dodge Luhan, an American art patroness, Lawrence and Frieda accompanied by their loyal friend the Hon.
-Dorothy Brett leave for New Mexico.
-Here Lawrence reluctantly accepts an old ranch from Mabel in exchange for the manuscript of Sons and Lovers, while Brett continues with her painting and typing out Lawrence’s novels.
-Although Frieda is from an old German aristocratic family, and has left her husband and children behind in England in order to elope with Lawrence, she firmly believes she is the right woman for the man she considers a literary giant.
-But at that time Lawrence told her “There will be no fear, but there will be pain”.
+Frieda tells Mabel the story of her romance with Lawrence.
+Although Frieda is from an old German aristocratic family and has left her husband and children behind in England in order to elope with Lawrence, she firmly believes she is the right woman for the man she affectionally calls "Lorenzo" and considers a literary giant.
+Lawrence bluntly tells her before the start of their life as a couple: “There will be no fear, but there will be pain”.

-Always looking for new material, the Lawrences and Brett head further south to Oaxaca in Mexico, where even his fascination for the ancient Mayan ‘Dark Gods’ cannot hide his health problems any more from Frieda, who insists on taking him to Mexico city to see a good doctor.
+Always looking for new material, the Lawrences and Brett head further south to Oaxaca in Mexico, where Lawrence's fascination for the ancient Mayan "Dark Gods" cannot hide his health problems from Frieda, who insists on taking him to Mexico City to see a good doctor.
 The prognosis is bad: he has tuberculosis and is given a year or two at the most.
 Frieda crumbles at this terrible news, and they return to England.

-Back in his native Nottingham, Lawrence and Frieda revisit the places of his childhood which had so influenced his early writing - “Twenty-eight books and still no peace...”
-This restless search for peace and inspiration...and for the sun which might ease his tuberculosis, drives them to take up their travels once more and return to Italy.
+Back in Lawrence's native Nottingham, the couple revisit the places of his childhood, which had so influenced his early writing; Lawrence exclaims: “Twenty-eight books and still no peace...”.
+Lawrence's restless search for both peace and inspiration, and for sunnier lands to ease his tuberculosis, drives them to take up their travels once more and return to Italy, where they lived once.